Cerebral Cortex: Its Layers, Areas And Functions

 The sensory area receives sensory information from specific nuclei of the thalamus.
 This information is sensitive in nature which means that it carries the information perceived by the different senses: sight, hearing, smell, touch, taste…

-You may be interested: What Are Mirror Neurons and What is Their Function?
+You may be interested: What Are the Dendrites of Neurons?

 This same area can also be divided into two different sensitive areas.
 The primary sensory area, which has direct connections with peripheral sensory receptors; and the secondary sensory and association areas, which receive sensory information from both the primary association area and the lower areas of the brain.